-- iv) children of staff employed at the school - (a) where the member of staff has been employed at the school for 2 or more years at the time at which the application is made, and or - (b) the member of staff is recruited to fill a vacant post for which there is a demonstrable skill shortage - v) children who live closest to the school, based on the shortest distance from home to school, measured on straight line 'as the crow flies'.
-Please see "Additonal Information". - Note: Should a school be oversubscribed from within any criteria then any additional criteria will be used to prioritise applications within these categories.
+- (a) where the member of staff has been employed at the school for 2 or more years at the time at which the application is made, and or - (b) the member of staff is recruited to fill a vacant post for which there is a demonstrable skill shortage - v) children who live closest to the school, based on the shortest distance from home to school, measured on straight line 'as the crow flies'.
+Please see "Additional Information".
+Note: Should a school be oversubscribed from within any criteria then any additional criteria will be used to prioritise applications within these categories.